petsc/petsc/doc/install/download.rst

 Recommended: Obtain Release Version With Git
 ============================================

-Use ``release`` branch from PETSc git repository - it provides latest release with additional fixes.
+Use ``release`` branch from PETSc git repository - it provides the latest release with additional crucial bug fixes.

 .. code-block:: console